bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/slater-determinants.md

 It is therefore more convenient to retrieve the atomic-orbital overlap matrix $\mathbfit{S}_{\mathcal{H}_{1}}$ (also written $\mathbfit{S}_{\mathrm{AO}}$) (and its complex-symmetric version, $\bar{\mathbfit{S}}_{\mathrm{AO}}$, whenever necessary), from quantum-chemistry packages whenever possible.
 The ways in which $\mathbfit{S}_{\mathrm{AO}}$ can be read in by QSym² will be described below.

+!!! warning "$\mathbfit{S}_{\mathrm{AO}}$ from Q-Chem HDF5 archives"

     Note that Q-Chem HDF5 archive files do store $\mathbfit{S}_{\mathrm{AO}}$, but the ordering of the atomic-orbital basis functions used to define this matrix (lexicographic order for Cartesian functions) is inconsistent with that used to define the molecular orbital coefficients (Q-Chem order for Cartesian functions).
     Hence, QSym² recomputes this matrix from the basis set information also stored in HDF5 archive files to ensure that the basis function ordering is consistent.

 ### Atomic-orbital basis angular order